romainsacchi/brightpath/README.md

    # Convert the inventory to a format compatible with Simapro 9.x
    sima_inventory = converter.to_simapro()

-   # Save the converted inventory to a file
+   # Save the converted inventory to a CSV file
    sima_inventory.to_file('output_path')

 ```